 1. Apply arithmetic, algebraic, geometric, statistical and/or logical reasoning to solve problems.
-In MATH 1451 students will develop skills to: (i) be able to explain the concept of continuous functions; (ii) compute instantaneous rate of change; (iii) compute derivatives of polynomial and transcendental functions; (iv) use differentiation to solve related rate and optimization problems; (v) compute definite and indefinite integrals; (vi) apply specific concepts to certain problems from the real world and other sciences.
-Student mastery of problem solving skills will be assessed through homework exercises, in-class quizzes, and examinations.
+In MATH 1452 students will develop skills to: (i) compute areas and volumes; (ii) solve real world problems involving selected concepts from the physical and life sciences, and economics; (iii) integrate by using substitution, integration by parts, and partial fractions; (iv) analyze the convergence of infinite series and sequences; (v) perform basic vector algebra; (vi) apply specific concepts to certain problems from the real world and other sciences.
+Student mastery of problem solving skills will be assessed through homework exercises, in- class quizzes, and examinations.

 Assessment Strategies: A comprehensive list of homework and exam problems will be created for which at least 25% of the problems on this comprehensive list will address this specific objective.